Statement of Commitment

 - Disability inclusion and access by working in collaboration with community partners to provide accessible classes, exhibitions and residency opportunities to people with developmental and intellectual disabilities.
 Our staff responds to requests for individualized supports as needed for students and families as needed.

 There is hard work and distance between our current existence and our imagined future.
-What a gift it is to be part of an art community where we can fail, be accountable, learn from the experience and collectively create new solutions.
+What a gift it is to be part of an artistic community where we can collectively create new solutions.